How to Choose the Right USB Duplicator

 File Copy: Select down to the file live to copy from available folders.

-Aleratec offers a variety of Stand Alone and Computer-Connected USB Duplicators with from ten to 118 target ports.
-Aleratec's line of USB Duplicators currently includes:
+Aleratec offers both standalone and computer-connected USB duplicators ranging from 7 to 118 target ports.
+Our line of USB duplicators currently includes:

 1:118 USB Copy Tower SA USB Flash Drive Duplicator - Part 330118